NgocTanLE/Indigenous-Language-NLP-NMT/README.md

-# <b>Low-Resource NMT: an Empirical Study on the Effect of Rich Morphological Word Segmentation on Inuktitut </b>
+# Low-Resource NMT: an Empirical Study on the Effect of Rich Morphological Word Segmentation on Inuktitut

 # Authors: Ngoc Tan Le and Fatiha Sadat